OpenPj/alfresco-monitoring-services/README.md

  * DropWizard Metrics (Core, Servlets)
  * Metrics ElasticSearch Reporter provided by Elastic

+For tracking Java Service you can use two different approaches:

+ * adding Monitoring Aspect to contents and set which Behaviors you want to trace
+ * overriding the Alfresco Public Services (Java API) adding the related MonitoringMethodInterceptor

 This module is based on an Alfresco Platform JAR Module - SDK 3